Ohms (album): Background and production

 Deftones released their eighth studio album Gore on April 8, 2016, via Warner Bros.
 Records.
 As part of the album promotion, the band embarked on an extensive US tour in the summer of 2016, with support from Refused and Spotlights.
 The following summer, they performed a coheadlining North American tour with Rise Against, featuring support from Thrice.
-In 2018, Deftones hosted the first annual Dia de los Deftones festival at Petco Park, featuring performances from artists like Mike Shinoda, Rocket from the Crypt, and Doja Cat.
+In 2018, Deftones hosted the first annual Dia de los Deftones festival at Petco Park, featuring performances from artists like Future, Mike Shinoda, Rocket from the Crypt, and Doja Cat.

 In a 2017 interview with NME, vocalist Chino Moreno said that Deftones had "talked about getting together sooner [rather] than later" on a new album.
 On March 28, 2018, the Deftones Instagram account shared images of the band at a recording studio, one of which was captioned "Someone say jam?!".
 That May, Moreno told Rock.com.AR that the band had "six or seven new songs, which are still mutating".
 Deftones provided another update on the album in April 2020, with drummer Abe Cunningham saying in an Instagram video that, due to the COVID-19 pandemic, "it's been a bit difficult to get everyone in the same room", but that they were in the process of mixing the new album, and were aiming for a late 2020 release date.
 Deftones worked with producer Terry Date on Ohms, their first collaboration since the unreleased Eros album in 2008.
 Recording took place at Henson Recording Studios in Los Angeles and Trainwreck Studios in Seattle.

 Composition

-Musically, Ohms is widely described as a return to the band's core alternative metal style.
-The album was also described as shoegaze and post-rock.
+Musically, Ohms has been described as an alternative metal, shoegaze, and post-hardcore album.
 Classic Rock magazine added a different assessment, calling the album "dream pop with a metallic edge".
 It is the first Deftones album since their eponymous 2003 album to be produced by Terry Date, although the band had worked with him during the sessions of the unreleased album Eros in 2008.
 It is also their first album in which Stephen Carpenter utilizes a nine-string guitar.